 Plan allowance is the amount we use to determine our payment and your coinsurance for covered services.
 Plans determine their allowances in different ways.
-We determine our allowance based on our contracted amounts with our providers.
+We determine our allowance by a set fee schedule for covered services.
+Our allowable charge means the amount determined by the Plan for a specified covered service or the provider's actual charge for that service, whichever is less.
+We will never pay more than our allowable charge for any covered service.